plastilinn/docs/pages/sections/Opportunity.md

 ### 🔑#key Opportunity - Momentum

 💰rating: 60

 is it a good time to launch? is it too early? is it too late?

 **💭 Questions**

-💭 #question Is it the right time to launch the startup?
- 💭 #question Is the market timing favorable?
- 💭 #question Is there a window of opportunity for the startup?
+Is it the right time to launch the startup?;Is the market timing favorable?;Is there a window of opportunity for the startup?

 **🚨 Risks**

 🚨Momentum
 Launching at the wrong time can result in missed opportunities or entering a saturated market.

 🚨mitigation strategy
 Evaluate the market timing for launching the startup and determine if the market timing is favorable.

 🚨contingency strategy
 Assess if there is a window of opportunity for the startup and consider the potential impact on market entry.